Code of Conduct

 Violations shall consist of, but are not limited to:

-- Improper use of identification card, including knowingly altering or mutilating a student identification card
+- Improper use of IWU identification card or legal ID card, including the intentional alteration of IWU or government-issued identification cards.

-- Allowing one's own card to be used by another in an improper manner.
+- Knowingly permitting one's IWU card to be used by another in an improper manner.

 Section T: Noxious Odor